Emergent Learner Agency in Implicit Human-AI Collaboration: How Supportive and Contrarian AI Personas Reshape Interaction: Background

-In this study, we conceptualise learner agency as an interactional and relational accomplishment that becomes visible through the discourse moves by which participants shape the object of joint work and regulate participation over time \citep{vygotsky_mind_1978, tomasello_becoming_2019}.
-Rather than treating agency as an individual trait, we align with accounts of agency as enacted within sociocultural activity systems and negotiated through moment-to-moment positioning in talk, where influence, ownership, and responsibility are continuously distributed and re-distributed across collaborators \citep{kelly_what_2006}.
-Accordingly, our creative--regulatory codes (Section~\ref{sec-code}) are used as process indicators of two complementary dimensions of emergent agency: epistemic agency (e.g., initiating, challenging, integrating ideas that steer the conceptual direction of the shared narrative) and regulatory agency (e.g., reflective monitoring and meta-level coordination that shapes how the group proceeds) \citep{weinberger_framework_2006, molenaar_concept_2022}.
-This operationalisation is intentionally partial: it captures behavioural manifestations of agency in interaction, but it does not directly measure learners' intentions, identity-based meanings, or longer-term autonomy beyond the focal task.
-We therefore interpret shifts in code patterns, motifs, and participation profiles as evidence of how hybrid teams reconfigure opportunities to exercise epistemic and regulatory agency, rather than as definitive claims about stable individual agency dispositions.
+To avoid conceptual overreach, this study operationalises learner agency in a deliberately bounded way: not as a total account of human agency, but as its behavioural manifestation in collaborative discourse.
+Specifically, we focus on how agency becomes visible through observable discourse moves by which participants introduce, challenge, elaborate, integrate, and regulate ideas in joint activity.
+This means that our analysis does not attempt to directly capture internal planning, unspoken reflection, identity development, or longer-term intentionality, which are important aspects of agency in broader theoretical accounts but are not directly measurable from interaction traces alone.
+Instead, consistent with sociocultural and dialogic perspectives, we conceptualise learner agency as an interactional and relational accomplishment enacted within activity systems and negotiated through moment-to-moment positioning in talk, where influence, ownership, and responsibility are continuously distributed and re-distributed across collaborators \citep{vygotsky_mind_1978, tomasello_becoming_2019, kelly_what_2006}.
+Accordingly, our coding framework (Section~\ref{sec-code}) uses creative-regulatory discourse moves as process indicators of two complementary dimensions of emergent agency: epistemic agency, reflected in contributions that shape the conceptual direction of the shared task (e.g., initiating, challenging, integrating ideas), and regulatory agency, reflected in contributions that monitor, coordinate, or redirect how the group proceeds (e.g., reflective monitoring and meta-level coordination) \citep{weinberger_framework_2006, molenaar_concept_2022}.
+This operationalisation is therefore intentionally partial, capturing behavioural manifestations of agency in interaction without directly measuring learners' intentions, identity-based meanings, or longer-term autonomy beyond the focal task, but is analytically appropriate for examining how agency is distributed and reconfigured in implicit human-AI collaboration.